Neurodevelopment's dark side: brain cell cannibalism

-Remarkably, new research reveals that microglia not only consume dead or dying neurons but also cannibalize other microglia.
+Now, new research reveals that microglia not only consume dead or dying neurons but also cannibalize other microglia.
 This self-devouring cycle results in a form of highly inflammatory cell death known as necroptosis.

 The study

-Using zebrafish models with fluorescently tagged microglia, scientists observed that as microglia proliferate during early development, some cells die in a dramatic manner, leaving behind cellular remnants that are quickly engulfed by neighboring microglia.
-This process ensures the careful regulation of microglial populations while maintaining the delicate environment of the developing central nervous system.
+Using zebrafish models with fluorescent-tagged microglia, scientists observed that as microglia multiply during early development, some of them die, leaving behind cellular residue that are quickly engulfed by neighboring microglia.
+This process ensures the careful regulation of the microglial populations while maintaining the delicate environment of the developing central nervous system.

 The findings raise intriguing questions about the regulation of microglia during brain formation.
 Traditionally, the presence and number of microglia have been thought to result from their migration and proliferation within the developing brain.